Experience the best of the Périgord Vert!

 Lac de Saint Estephe is a wonderful venue whether for a circuit walk of the lake, an afternoon at the beach, or lunch at one of the lakeside restaurants.
 As well as this there is kayaking and lake swimming over the summer months.
 A short walk from the lake is Roc Branlant, a unique rock formation offering a scenic circular walk.

 Cassiniomagus presents outstanding Gallo-Roman remains in a landscape of 15 hectares, which you will discover including the best preserved and most monumental baths in France.
-It is a vast archaeological park to be experienced with guided tours of the thermal baths’, an information centre and gardens to explore.
+It is a vast archaeological park to be experienced with guided tours of the thermal baths’, a small farm, an information centre and gardens to explore.

 Les Salles Lavauguyon is home to frescos in its abbey that date back to the 15th century.
 A short walk from the church and priory is the remains of Chateau Lavauguyon which is in the process of restoration.